2014 True Lit Authors and Performers

 Scott Phillips is an author of crime fiction in the noir tradition.
 His first novel, The Ice Harvest, won the California Book Award and was nominated for the Edgar Award and Hammett Prize.
 Phillips currently resides in St. Louis, Missouri, with his wife and daughter.

-Pam Foster is the author of Redneck Goddess and Bigfoot Blues, both novels full of quirky Southern characters, in addition to the Western novel Ridgeline.
+Pam Foster is the author of Redneck Goddess and Bigfoot Blues, both novels filled with quirky Southern characters, in addition to the Western novel Ridgeline.
 She is a member of the Sisterhood of the Traveling Pen, a group of five women who lecture and host writing workshops.

 Brad Carter is the author of several novels that combine horror and humor.
 His books include Saturday Night of the Living Dead and (dis)Comfort Food.
 A graduate of the University of Arkansas, Carter currently lives in Northwest Arkansas.